Hurt in a Car Accident or

 July 22, 2016

-More than 50 ex-wrestlers have filed a Connecticut lawsuit stating that World Wrestling Entertainment Inc. is responsible for their long-term neurological damage and failed to care for their injuries.
+More than 50 former WWE Wrestlers have filed a lawsuit in Connecticut.
+They claim World Wrestling Entertainment Inc. is responsible for their long-term neurological damage.
+The lawsuit also alleges the company failed to properly address and care for their injuries over the years.

 WWE denies the allegations.
-They said that an attorney for the ex-wrestlers previously has made false claims against the company and filed lawsuits that ended up being dismissed.
+The former wrestlers’ attorney previously made false claims against the company, and the courts dismissed the lawsuits that were filed.

 The plaintiffs allege they suffered concussions and other head trauma that resulted in long-term brain damage.

-Snuka is charged in the 1983 death of his girlfriend near Allentown, Pennsylvania.
-He has been ruled mentally incompetent to stand trial, and his defense partly blames head trauma suffered in the ring.
+In 1983, authorities charged Snuka in connection with the death of his girlfriend near Allentown, Pennsylvania.
+Authorities have deemed him mentally incompetent to stand trial, with his defense partly attributing this to head trauma he suffered in the ring.

-Repetitive or single blows to the head can cause concussions, something that is commonly referred to as traumatic brain injuries or TBIs.
-These hits to the head can cause a degenerative disease called chronic traumatic encephalopathy – CTE.
-CTE happens when repetitive head trauma results in the production of abnormal proteins in the brain known as “tau.”
-Tau proteins essentially knot the brain’s blood vessels, which can disrupt normal functioning and will eventually kill nerve cells.
+Repetitive or single impacts to the head can lead to concussions, commonly referred to as traumatic brain injuries (TBIs).
+These TBIs can result in a degenerative brain condition called chronic traumatic encephalopathy (CTE).
+CTE occurs when repeated head trauma triggers the buildup of abnormal proteins in the brain known as “tau,” which interfere with normal brain function and ultimately lead to nerve cell death.

-Early stages of CTE involve memory loss, disorientation, rage, confusion and dizziness.
-As the disease progresses, more symptoms appear, including poor judgement and dementia.
-In severe cases of CTE, you can see impaired speech, vertigo, tremors and deafness.
+Early signs of CTE may include memory loss, confusion, disorientation, rage, and dizziness.
+As the disease progresses, more severe symptoms often emerge, including dementia, impaired judgment, tremors, and in some cases, speech impairment and deafness.